1995 Ontario general election

-The 1995 Ontario general election was held on June 8, 1995, to elect members of the 36th Legislative Assembly of the province of Ontario, Canada.
+General elections were held on June 8, 1995, to elect members of the 36th Legislative Assembly of the province of Ontario, Canada.
 The writs for the election were drawn up on April 28, 1995.

 The governing New Democratic Party, led by Premier Bob Rae, was defeated by voters, who were angry with the actions of the Rae government, such as its unpopular hiring quotas and the Social Contract legislation in 1993.
 These policies caused the NDP to lose much of its base in organized labour, further reducing support for the party.
-At the 1993 federal election, the NDP tumbled to less than seven percent support, and lost all 11 of its federal seats in Ontario.
+At the 1993 federal election, the NDP tumbled to less than seven per cent support, and lost all 11 of its federal seats in Ontario.
 By the time the writs were drawn up for the 1995 provincial election, it was obvious that the NDP would not be reelected.

 Riding name change

 Acts were passed in 1991 and 1993, providing for the following name changes to ridings: